csariyildiz/csariyildiz.github.io/_posts/en/2024-12-12-managing-disks-in-linux.md

 ### Boot Errors

-When virtual machine boots into emergency mode, it usually indicates a critical issue, such as a corrupted filesystem, missing boot files, or incorrect configuration.
+* When virtual machine boots into emergency mode, it usually indicates a critical issue, such as a corrupted filesystem, missing boot files, or incorrect configuration.
+* Emergency mode opens with a terminal with root account
-Emergency mode typically happens due to:
+* This typically happens due to:
 	* Corrupted or unmounted filesystems.
 	* Incorrect entries in /etc/fstab.
 	* Missing kernel modules or bootloader configuration issues

 ```
 journalctl -xb